 News and Articles

-Nick has a regular column in the Evening Standard.
-All articles can be found here.
+Nick had a regular column in the Evening Standard from September 2015 - April 2017.
+All archived articles can be found here.

 Financial Times Article: 'May’s Brexit stance has not softened but now it must'

 Newsnight: Nick visited the town in South Wales which has received some of the highest levels of EU subsidies in the U.K. to find out why the local people voted overwhelmingly to Leave.
 His film was aired on Newsnight and can be watched here.

 Observer Article: ‘On this we can all agree.
 Selection is bad for our schools’ – Piece with Nicky Morgan and Lucy Powell

 The Irish Times Article: ‘UK not taking seriously Brexit impact on Ireland’